kunlabora/marsrover-speedrun/README.md

 `Mouseless` allowed mouse usage:
 * ctrl+selecting gradle builds (if you even need that)

-Penalty seconds added for using a shortcut = 2 seconds per shortcut used.

 ### `Mouseful`
 You are not allowed to use shortcuts, only your mouse.
 You **can** use IntelliJ's refactor tools, but you'll have to access them via a (rightclicked) menu.